-While you can apply for a credit card you already have, getting approval for a second card of the same type is a rarity.
+While you can apply for a credit card twice, getting approval for a second card of the same type is a rarity.
 It’s easy to see why – most people interested in opening a second, identical card want to maximize their rewards or earn another welcome offer, something banks aren’t keen on allowing.
 With that said, it’s not impossible to qualify for a card identical to the one you own.

 Unfortunately, most issuers don’t make their policies explicitly clear when it comes to applying for a second card of the same type.
 Card applications are judged on a “case-by-case basis,” but you can expect most card issuers to frown upon your attempts at applying for an additional card you already own.

 Some of the restrictions you might encounter depending on your issuer include:

 Some issuers might completely prevent you from applying for the same card twice.

 While you might find your issuer amenable to letting you apply for the same card, you might need to wait a year or more from when you opened the identical card to apply for another one.

 Rather than prevent you from applying for the same card again, some issuers will simply remove your ability to receive another welcome offer after signup.
 For example, Chase and American Express have some of the more notable welcome offer restrictions.
 American Express consumers can only earn one welcome offer per card per lifetime.
 Chase, on the other hand, forces you to wait 24 months before you can earn another welcome offer on the same card.

 If you’re dead set on picking up another copy of a card you already own, check to see if your issuer offers a business version.
 Business versions of a card often aren’t counted as “identical” to a personal version of the card and could be much easier to obtain.